Skip to main content

 Applying for a student loan without a NINO

 You must usually provide your NINO when you apply for a student loan.
-The only exception is if you are an EU student, where you do not have to provide a NINO if you do not have one.

 You can find more information on GOV.UK.